NetworkConfiguration/dhcpcd/BUILDING.md

 **mandatory**.
 If you choose not to run it, then you are responsible for setting up the needed mount points: `/dev`, `/proc`, `/sys`, `/run/udev`

-Some system services expose the name of the service we are in, by default dhcpcd will pick `RC_SVCNAME` from the environment.
-You can override this in `CPPFLAGS+= -DRC_SVCNAME="YOUR_SVCNAME"`.
-This is important because dhcpcd will scrub the environment aside from `$PATH` before running hooks.
-This variable could be used to facilitate service re-entry so this chain could happen in a custom OS hook: dhcpcd service marked inactive && dhcpcd service starts dependant services are not started because dhcpcd is inactive (not stopped) dhcpcd hook tests if `$if_up = true` and `$af_waiting` is empty or unset. if true, mark the dhcpcd service as started and then start dependencies if false and the dhcpcd service was previously started, mark as inactive and
-     stop any dependant services.